victorhqc/min-vid/README.md

 **note**
-The `xpinstall.signatures.required` option in `about:config` needs to be set in order to install unsigned addons.
+The `xpinstall.signatures.required` option in `about:config` needs to be set in order to install unsigned add-ons.

 ## Development
 Contributions welcome.
 To get started,